Mike Darr: Personal life

 Darr had a wife and two sons, Michael Jr. and Matthew.
-Michael Jr. played right field at Santiago High School, and threw for over 6,000 yards and 51 touchdowns as the school's quarterback.
+Michael Jr. played right field at Corona High School, and threw for over 6,000 yards and 51 touchdowns as the school's quarterback.

 Death

 On February 15, 2002, Darr was involved in a single-car accident in Peoria, Arizona, during spring training.
 He was the driver of the vehicle, and his blood alcohol content was at 0.11 percent, over the legal limit of 0.08 percent.
 Riding in the car with Darr were Ben Howard, a minor league pitcher in the Padres organization, and Duane Johnson, Darr's childhood friend who had been helping Darr move into an apartment.
 Both Darr and Johnson, who were not wearing safety belts, were killed.
 Howard, who had his safety belt on, survived with only minor injuries.

 More than 1,500 attended Darr's funeral, including nearly the entire Padres organization.
 Darr was buried at the Crestlawn Memorial Park in Riverside, California.
 During its 2002 season, the Padres wore a black circle patch with Darr's uniform number 26 in white on the right sleeve of their uniform.

-Darr's manager with San Diego, Bruce Bochy, said "He was not just a good ballplayer.
+Darr's manager with San Diego, Bruce Bochy, said Darr "was not just a good ballplayer.
 This young man was a person we all thought a lot about.
 A fun-loving guy, very well-liked by his teammates."
-Trevor Hoffman, the team's closer, said, "We’ve lost a special teammate, a special person.
+Trevor Hoffman, the team's closer, said, "We've lost a special teammate, a special person.
 There are a lot of heavy hearts in the locker room."
 According to baseball historian Frank Russo, "He was known for a great sense of humor and intensity on the playing field, as well as his love of the game."